 After implementing MAP, many manufacturers fail to properly and timely track retailers’ MAP compliance across channels.
 This can be disastrous for channel and brand management.
 With global competition, some retailers engage in a Price War.
 This can be detrimental for the Brand as it negatively affects consumers’ Brand perception.
-Not tracking retailers and competitors effectively can result in a loss in R&D the investment used to design and manufacture the new products.
+Not tracking retailers and competitors effectively can result in the loss in R&D investment used to design, manufacture and brand the new products.
 Hence, manufacturers MUST monitor MAP violations and track competitors’ Pricing Strategies.

 Competitor Price Intelligence solutions play a key role in tracking, monitoring and enforcing reseller activities.

 Competitive Price Monitoring tool helps Manufacturers and Brands monitor MAP Violation among sellers.
-It identifies, tracks, and analyzes related SKUs based on Product Features and Attributes that match a competitor’s product.
-The tool provides insightful reports on Price Trends, Competitors’ Pricing Strategies, MAP Violators and Market Growth.
+It identifies, tracks, and analyzes related SKUs based on product features and attributes that match a competitor’s product.
+It provides insightful reports on Price Trends, Competitors’ Pricing Strategies, MAP Violators, Channel Management and Market Growth.

-Additionally, this detects when non compliant sellers are selling a brand’s products and hints and potentially fraudulent products hitting the market.
+Additionally, it detects non-compliant sellers that are selling a brand’s products and hints at potentially fraudulent products hitting the market.
 If a brand has strict policies against selling in a channel like Amazon or eBay, it flags when a reseller is selling in these unauthorized channels.
-It flags when a brand’s products are sold by resellers that have low reviews and thus potentially tarnishing a brand’s image.
+It flags when a brand’s products are sold by resellers that have low reviews, potentially tarnishing a brand’s image.

 Many Brands and Manufacturers use Competitive Price Intelligence solutions to retain their competitive edge.
 If your brand doesn’t yet use this solution, you MUST!
-If you are using a MAP compliance tool, but are unsatisfied as you are not trusting the data of your tools, connect with a high-quality Price Intelligence vendor like GrowByData to offer you competitive price intelligence and MAP monitoring software.
+If you are using a MAP compliance tool, but are unsatisfied as you are not trusting the data of your price intelligence tools, connect with a high-quality Price Intelligence provider like GrowByData to offer you competitive price intelligence and MAP monitoring software.